People

 Director of Center: Dr. John Cox, Associate professor, Department of Global Studies; affiliated to Africana Studies, History, and Latin American Studies

 Research and teaching interests: Genocide; Racism, fascism, and imperialism; Working-class & labor history; Resistance and social movements.
-My Ph.D. is in History (UNC-Chapel Hill, 2006).
-My co-edited collection on genocide-denial was published in 2022 and a 2nd edition of my To KIll a People: Genocide in the 20th Century (OUP, 2017) will be published in 2024, adding a chapter on Bosnia.
-I am also completing a co-authored book, Genocide: A Thematic Approach, and a co-edited volume, Routledge Handbook of Genocide Studies.
-My earlier works include a book on leftist and Jewish resistance inside Nazi Germany, Circles of Resistance (2009).
+Cox’s Ph.D. is in History (UNC-Chapel Hill, 2006).
+Cox’s co-edited collection on genocide-denial was published in 2022 and a 2nd edition of his To KIll a People: Genocide in the 20th Century (OUP, 2017) will be published in 2024, adding a chapter on Bosnia.
+John is also completing a co-authored book, Genocide: A Thematic Approach, and a co-edited volume, Routledge Handbook of Genocide Studies.
+His earlier works include a book on leftist and Jewish resistance inside Nazi Germany, Circles of Resistance (2009).

 Contact: jcox73@uncc.edu